 I recognise the need for sensitive commercial development and housing which promotes jobs and investment in our community.
 In Ards and North Down we however have a number of out–of–centre shopping complexes which have, in effect, pulled the heart out of our town centres.
 Clearly these large businesses provide jobs for local people and this is very much welcomed however this must be balanced now with ensuring that any further commercial development does not damage our town centres any further.
 It is now too late to ‘roll back’ these decisions therefore what we must ensure is that future development enhances rather than exploits our resources.

-Our focus within the Borough must be in protecting and developing both the manufacturing and service sector.
-We must work in partnership with our local college ensuring that HE courses in particular are meeting the needs of industry.
-In the new council we will have further powers to push economic development and the key aspect of this is providing jobs for local people within the Borough.
+Our focus within the Borough must be in creating jobs and developing the three sectors of our economy.
+We must work in partnership with our local college ensuring that Higher Education courses in particular are meeting the needs of industry.
+There must be more focus on the digital economy including Fintech and Cybersecurity which are major growth areas in the UK and where demand for jobs is high.
+We must also encourage entrepreneurship and

 I welcomed the Review of Public Administration which reduced both the number of councils to 11 and also the number of Councillors.
 I would also be in favour of a voluntary coalition government model in Stormont in which parties would have to agree a binding programme of government before they enter a voluntary coalition.
 Governments could be voted in and voted out of office.
 Within Council we now need to ensure in the medium to long term we become more efficient and deliver better value for money our constituents within our Borough.

-Ards North Down remains a tourist attraction, especially during the summer months.
+Ards & North Down remains a tourist attraction, especially during the summer months.
 We must endeavour to grow this industry as it forms an integral part of our regional wealth creation.
-We must take advantage of our local beauty spots, make our Borough tourist friendly and promote for example Golf Tourism – we are the home of the legend that is Rory McIlory!
-We must also ensure that we promote our towns locally and I will be bringing before Council a range of innovative ways that we can do this more effectively.
+We must fully utilise our local beauty spots and promote these effectively.
+As a Council we need to put in place high quality events that attract both ‘local’ and visiting tourists into the borough.

 Queen’s Parade Development

 People have many different reasons for the maintenance of the integral link with the rest of the United Kingdom, some cultural, some historical and some economic.
-The argument has been settled and it is now down to pro Union politicians to convince UK sceptic voters than this is the best place for Northern Ireland to be.
-In sheer economic terms the Republic of Ireland will never be able to afford us and we currently benefit from a £9 Billion subvention through the Barnett Formula from the UK Treasury.
-A 2011 survey by the Northern Ireland Life and Times found that 52% of folk who would designate themselves Roman Catholics favoured the current political system over a United Ireland and over 70% of the total populace wants to remain in the Union.
+Treasury provides Northern Ireland with a £9 Billion subvention through the Barnett Formula on a yearly basis, this is highly unlikely to be replicated by the Republic of Ireland.
+Put simply (in economic terms) we would all be significantly poorer with much more expensive health system.
 Our job as politicians is to make Northern Ireland the best country it can possibly be for everyone.
-Don't forget we're not Brazil...
+Don’t forget we’re not Brazil…